Winter storm bears down on Waco, closing schools and canceling flights

 In Texas, the storm arrived less than a year after the winter freeze disaster of February 2021, which paralyzed much of the statewide grid, left many customers without power for days and led to the deaths of some 246 people.

-The Electric Reliability Council of Texas, which manages the grid, issued a winter storm watch this through Sunday, saying it expects high energy demand through the duration of the cold front.
-But even with sleet, snow and ice predicted for a large swath of the state, ERCOT says it has sufficient power generation to meet the anticipated demand.
+The Electric Reliability Council of Texas, which manages the grid, issued a winter weather watch through Sunday, saying it expects high energy demand through the duration of the cold front.
+But even with sleet, snow and ice predicted for a large swath of the state, ERCOT says it expects to have sufficient power generation to meet the anticipated demand.

-In a release from Texas A&M University, State Climatologist John Nielsen-Gammon suggested that the rare confluence of factors that caused the February 2021 storm are not likely to repeat themselves this year, and subzero temperatures are not expected.
+In a press release from Texas A&M University, State Climatologist John Nielsen-Gammon said the rare confluence of factors that caused the February 2021 storm are not likely to repeat themselves this year, and subzero temperatures are not expected.

-“We usually only get suh cold winter storms only a few times every century,” he said.
-“There’s only about a 2% chance every year of it occurring.”
+"We usually only get such cold winter storms only a few times every century," Nielsen-Gammon said.
+"There’s only about a 2 percent chance every year of it occurring."

 Temperatures in Waco are expected to drop to 26 overnight Wednesday, followed by a high of 27 on Thursday, with freezing rain and sleet mostly before 3 p.m.
 Precipitation is forecast to end by Thursday night, when the forecast low is 19, with wind chill values of 5 to 10 degrees.